skeldoy/noiseremoval/README.md

 > ./bin/pip install -r requirements.txt

+> ./bin/pip install opencv-python .. since I have not added it to the thing

 By this time you should have a good setup for playing with this stuff without messing up your base py setup.